Ecconia/Ecconia-LogicWorld-Mods/EccsGuiBuilder/Readme.md

 A library mod that allows other mods to more easily create LW-(Edit-)Windows and other GUI elements.

-**This mod is strictly limited to the game-play phase of the game!** It will not be functional outside of a loaded world!
+**This mod is strictly limited to the game-play phase of the game!** It will not be functional outside a loaded world!

 This mod will try to initialize itself, even if no other mod uses it.